keshri29/video-caption-editor/README.md

 View the captions in real-time as the video plays.

-Download the video with captions burned into it (requires backend implementation).

 The project features a modern and responsive UI with animations, making it user-friendly and visually appealing.

 Table of Contents